Cheyenne (supercomputer)

-The Cheyenne supercomputer at the NCAR-Wyoming Supercomputing Center (NWSC) in Cheyenne, Wyoming began operation as one of the world’s most powerful and energy-efficient computers.
-Ranked in November 2016 as the 20th most powerful computer in the world by Top500, the 5.34-petaflops system is capable of more than triple the amount of scientific computing performed by NCAR’s previous supercomputer, Yellowstone.
-It also is three times more energy efficient than Yellowstone, with a peak computation rate of more than 3 billion calculations per second for every watt of energy consumed.
+The Cheyenne supercomputer at the NCAR-Wyoming Supercomputing Center (NWSC) in Cheyenne, Wyoming operated for seven years as one of the world's most powerful and energy-efficient computers from 2017 to 2024.
+Ranked in November 2016 as the 20th most powerful computer in the world and November 2023 as 159th by its TOP500 rank, the 5.34-petaflops system is capable of more than triple the amount of scientific computing performed by NCAR's previous supercomputer, Yellowstone.
+It also is three times more energy efficient than Yellowstone, with a peak computation rate of more than 3 billion calculations per second for every watt of power consumed.

 The National Science Foundation and the State of Wyoming through an appropriation to the University of Wyoming funded Cheyenne to provide the United States with a major new tool to advance understanding of the atmospheric and related Earth system sciences.
 High-performance computers such as Cheyenne allow researchers to run increasingly detailed models that simulate complex processes to estimate how they might unfold in the future.
 These predictions give resource managers and policy experts valuable information for planning ahead and mitigating risk.
-Cheyenne’s users advance the knowledge needed for saving lives, protecting property, and enabling U.S. businesses to better compete in the global marketplace.
+Cheyenne's users advanced the knowledge needed for saving lives, protecting property, and enabling U.S. businesses to better compete in the global marketplace.

-Scientists across the country will use Cheyenne to study phenomena ranging from weather and climate to wildfires, seismic activity, and airflows that generate power at wind farms.
+Scientists across the country used Cheyenne to study phenomena ranging from weather and climate to wildfires, seismic activity, and airflows that generate power at wind farms.
 Their findings lay the groundwork for better protecting society from natural disasters, lead to more detailed projections of seasonal and longer-term weather and climate variability and change, and improve weather and water forecasts that are needed by economic sectors from agriculture and energy to transportation and tourism.

-The supercomputer’s name was chosen to honor the people of Cheyenne, Wyoming, who supported the installation of the NWSC and its computers there.
+The supercomputer's name was chosen to honor the people of Cheyenne, Wyoming, who supported the installation of the NWSC and its computers there.
 The name also commemorates the 150th anniversary of the city, which was founded in 1867 and named for the Native American Cheyenne Nation.

+In April 2024, Cheyenne was listed for auction on a government surplus site, with bidding starting at $2,500.
+After 27 bids, the auction closed on May 3, 2024 at a final bid of US$480,085.

+Replacement

+Cheyennes' replacement 'Derecho' was announced on January 27, 2021.
+It is a 19.87 petaflop HPE Cray System capable of 20 quadrillion calculations per second, said to be 3.5 times faster than Cheyenne.
+It was scheduled to be operational in early 2022, but officially launched on July 7, 2023.

+It has 2488 homogenous (CPU) compute nodes and 82 heterogenous (GPU) compute nodes, 382 NVidia A100 graphics processing units, and 692 terabytes of total memory.